Cory Micah Olsen

 Mass Timber, Small Format

-This body of work is the result of a collaborative design research project between myself and colleague Linda Zimmer, funded by the USDA Agricultural Research Service in partnership with the Tallwood Design Institute at Oregon State University.
-Our goal was the design and fabrication of furniture prototypes that were made from scrap mass timber material leftover from architectural projects.
+This body of work is the result of a collaborative design research project began by myself and colleague Linda Zimmer and now continued with Dylan Wood, funded by the USDA Agricultural Research Service in partnership with the Tallwood Design Institute at Oregon State University.
+Our goal is the design and fabrication of furniture prototypes that were made from scrap mass timber material leftover from architectural projects.
 The materials include cross-laminated timber, or CLT, as well as Mass Plywood.
 The scraps commonly occur from door and window cutouts, parts nesting, and panel sizing.

 At left are a pair of 'tete-a-tete' chairs that were temporarily installed at the Fuller Land Lab along the Willamette River Pathway.
 Each is 7 feet in height and feature opposed single seats that allow two users to sit independently, or discreetly gossip together as in the original tete-a-tete inspiration.